Wednesday, August 23, 2017

 Roundtable discussion among members and guests, 6pm to 7pm

-Meeting with Dr. Ed Weber, MD, 7pm to 8pm.
+Meeting with Dr. Jing Zeng, 7pm to 8pm.

 Each Us TOO in Seattle meeting starts at 6pm with a facilitated discussion between participants followed by an educational presentation at 7pm by a healthcare provider.
 Meetings end promptly at 8:00.

 An "Us TOO on the Move in Seattle Group" has been formed.
 This new program is an effort to reach out to men with prostate cancer who are unable to attend a scheduled meeting or may have a special need for more immediate support.
 Included in each meet will be a chapter leader and 2-3 members who have completed facilitation and advocacy training.
 We will coordinate different meeting places as needed.